What to Do on Mitiaro: The Top Attractions, Tours and Activities

 Location: IYA Bar – Opposite the sports field and Red Cross, Mangarei village.
 Pati’s Bar – Vivian’s Homestay, Atai village (see Where to Stay on Mitiaro).

-Location: Yellow house in Mangarei village, west coast of Mitiaro.
+Location: Yellow house in Mangarei Village, on the west coast of Mitiaro.

 That’s it for our list of the best things to do on Mitiaro!
 Get more inspiration and advice for your island excursion with these other Mitiaro guides: